-Despite polls predicting British citizens would vote to remain in the European Union this past Thursday, they voted to end 43 years of EU membership by a narrow margin of 52 to 48 percent.1 Wall Street’s immediate, negative reaction to this historic event wasn’t surprising.
+Despite polls predicting British citizens would vote to remain in the European Union this past Thursday, they voted to end 43 years of EU membership by a narrow margin of 52 to 48 percent.1 Market volatility and Wall Street’s immediate, negative reaction to this historic event wasn’t surprising.
 Investors typically don’t respond favorably to significant change or uncertainty.

 While the long-term effects of the vote remain to be seen, an article in Friday’s New York Times said few expect Britain’s departure to set off a long-term financial crisis like the one that began when investment banking giant Lehman Brothers collapsed in 2008.2 The United Kingdom is still part of the EU.
 It has two years to negotiate the terms of its exit from the time it notifies the EU it intends to leave.
 If Britain strongly disapproves of the deal, it could seek a second vote about leaving and potentially reverse its decision.
 If the deal stands, trade and financial agreements would likely be phased out rather than terminated.